FubarBazquux/RestoreUbuntu/README.md

 ```
 Remove any unwanted swapfile mountings, e.g. `/swap.img`, then remove any of those files after a reboot to ensure that the swap partition is working correctly: `swapon --show`

+# H2 Pre-run checks
+The OpenRGB install currently points to the package created for Debian Bookworm, which is what Ubuntu 23.10 is built from.
+Change this if the target operating system is different.

+# H2 Run script:
 ```
 sudo apt update
 sudo apt install git -y